 - Privillege escallation

-Even with all the necessary firewalls and security architecture in place, an attacker can use the possibility of a bug in our software to inject for example PHP code that can start a remote shell and even without privilege escalation find a way to do what they are not supposed to do.
+Even with all the necessary firewalls and security architecture in place, an attacker can use the possibility of a bug in our software to inject a code.
+For example, PHP code that can start a remote shell and even without privilege escalation find a way to do what they ought not to do.

-Since we are talking about having hosting applications in outside-facing servers we should realize that we are going to be dealing with the security of the operating system and as such Selinux has to be called into the picture.
+Since we are talking about having hosting applications in outside-facing servers we should realize that we are going to be dealing with the security of the operating system.
+Thus, SELinux has to be in the picture.
 What we would need to be able to take the scenario given above is

 - setenforce 1